Free Shipping on all orders over $150

 You’ve put on weight around your belly and it won’t budge no matter what you do.
 All this, even though you’re using your ‘tried-and-tested-through-the-years’ method.

-It’s frustrating and it’s disempowering.
+Yep, it’s frustrating and disempowering.
 But take heart.
 We’re here to tell you how to lose belly fat.

-At MenoMe we know that weight gain is a huge issue for some of you.
-In particular, we’re referring to belly fat or what is also known as ‘meno belly’.
+At MenoMe®we know that weight gain is a huge issue for some of you.
+Especiall, belly fat or – eek – ‘meno belly’.

-So before we go any further, let’s start by saying, ‘‘we hear you’’ – and follow that up with the good news that there is a lot you can do about it.
+So before we go any further, let’s start by saying, it’s a thing but follow that up with the good news that there’s a lot you can do about it.

-One question we hear frequently is ‘‘Does menopause weight gain go away?’’
-And the answer to that is: it definitely can.
+One question we hear all the time is ‘‘does menopause weight gain go away?’’
+And the answer is: it definitely can.

-Menopause is not a calling card for excessive weight gain and for your health it shouldn’t be.
+Indeed, menopause isn’t a calling card for excessive weight gain and, actually, for your health it shouldn’t be.
 Especially when we’re talking belly fat (more on this later).

-However, it can highlight the need to work on hormone balance.
-Gaining weight and difficulty losing it can often be attributed to hormonal imbalance.
+However, it can highlight the need to work on hormonal balance in the body.
+Gaining weight and difficulty losing it can often be attributed to hormonal chaos.
 These imbalances can include insulin resistanceleptin resistance, estrogen dominance, excess cortisol and thyroid dysfunction.

 In addition, as we grow older we lose lean muscle mass and metabolism naturally slows down.
-Consequently, we need fewer calories to maintain our usual weight.
+Consequently, we need fewer calories to maintain our usual weightI

-As you may know, the menopause years ultimately culminate in a decline in estrogen.
+As you may know, the menopause years ultimately signal a decline in estrogen.
 When you’re younger one of estrogen’s roles is to deposit fat onto your hips.
-However, as it diminishes this action shifts to the tummy area.
+However, it shifts to the tummy area.
 It’s part of our evolutionary makeup and why we tend to move from an hourglass or pear shape to an apple shape.

-A change in shape, a couple more kilograms and a little more belly fat are to be expected.
-Research shows that on average, a woman will gain 1-2.5kg during menopause.
+A change in shape, a couple more kilograms and a little more belly fat are the norm.
+In fact, research shows that on average, a woman will gain 1-2.5kg during menopause.

 However, that’s not to say that an excess of any of these is something you should take in your stride, because then it can become a health concern.

-Surplus weight can lead to a risk of conditions such as obesity, type 2 diabetes, cardiovascular disease and post-menopausal breast cancer.
+The risk of conditions such as obesity, type 2 diabetes, cardiovascular disease and post-menopausal breast cancer may increase.

 Why am I putting on weight?

-Weight gain rarely goes away on its own although there is plenty you can do to mitigate it.
+Weight gain doesn’t usually go away on its own although there’s plenty you can do to help it.

 But it’s not as simple as ‘calories in versus calories out’ or ‘eat less, exercise more‘.
 In fact, the opposite is true.
-It’s a mistake to try and starve yourself or embark on an extreme exercise regime as these practices may cause you to gain weight.
+It’s counterproductive to starve yourself or embark on an extreme exercise regime as these practices may cause you to gain weight.

-While many women attempt to deal with ‘meno belly’ by eating less or taking up intense exercise, it can be counterproductive.
+While many women attempt to deal with ‘meno belly’ by eating less or taking up intense exercise, it’s always helpful.
 Your body is already going through massive changes during menopause so these actions contribute to the release of the stress hormone, cortisol.
 Furthermore, they can also contribute to insulin resistance* and leptin resistance**.

-When insulin or leptin resistance is present and/or cortisol levels are too high, it deposits fat in your belly.
+When insulin or leptin resistance is in the house and/or cortisol levels are too high, it deposits fat in your belly.
 It can also lead to hunger and cravings for refined carbohydrates and sugary foods.
 Moreover, cortisol is geared towards human survival, so it will do everything in its power to hold onto that fat.

 *Insulin resistance: insulin is known as the fat-storage hormone.
 It controls our blood sugar and its role is to escort fuel from food to the cells of the body to be used for energy.
 However, over time a highly refined diet can cause the cells to become too resistant to accommodate insulin.
 So it goes on to store the fuel as fat.